Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

 In the smoothed analysis of linear programming, we assume that an adversary specifies an~LP

 and that subsequently a perturbation $\hat A \in \R^{n \times d}, \hat \veb \in \R^n$ is sampled.
 We assume that the entries of $(\hat A, \hat \veb)$ are independently sampled from the Gaussian distribution with mean $0$ and standard deviation $\sigma > 0$, and we assume that the rows of the extended matrix $(\bar A, \bar \veb)$ each have Euclidean norm at most $1$.
-With these assumptions in place, smoothed analysis aims to develop simplex methods for solving
+Under these assumptions, smoothed analysis aims to develop simplex methods for solving